dabamos/dmpack/README.md

 ## Description

-**DMPACK** is a scientific monitoring system developed for automated control measurements of buildings, infrastructure, terrain, geodetic nets, and other objects.
+**DMPACK** is a scientific monitoring system and sensor network middleware developed for automated control measurements of buildings, infrastructure, terrain, geodetic nets, and other objects.
 The software runs on sensor nodes, usually IoT gateways, industrial embedded systems, or single-board computers, and obtains observation data from arbitrary sensors, like robotic total stations, digital levels, inclinometers, weather stations, or GNSS receivers.
 The raw sensor data is then processed, stored, and optionally transmitted to a server.
 The software package may be used to monitor objects like:

 * bridges, tunnels, dams
 * motorways, railways